Homeowners Association of La Casa, Inc.

 - No babies allowed in pool without swim diapers.

-- No pets in pool areas.
-Therapy and service animals cannot be excluded.
+- No animals in pool areas.

 - Put towel on chair before sitting.